go-graphite/carbonapi/README.md

 CarbonAPI uses protobuf-based protocol to talk with underlying storages.
 For current version the compatibility list is:

 1. [carbonzipper](https://github.com/go-graphite/carbonzipper) >= 0.50
 2. [go-carbon](https://github.com/lomik/go-carbon) >= 0.9.0 (Note: you need to enable carbonserver in go-carbon).
-Limitations: /info handler won't work properly
 3. [carbonserver](https://github.com/grobian/carbonserver)@master (Note: you should probably switch to go-carbon in that case).
-Limitations: /info handler won't work properly
 4. [graphite-clickhouse](https://github.com/lomik/graphite-clickhouse) any.
 That's alternative storage that doesn't use Whisper.
-Limitations: /info handler won't work properly.
 5. [carbonapi](https://github.com/go-graphite/carbonapi) >= 0.5.
-Note: we are not sure if there is any point in running carbonapi over carbonapi at this moment.
+Note: starting from carbonapi 3596e9647611e1f833a911d663747271623ec003 (post 0.8) carbonapi can be used as a zipper's replacement

 OSX Build Notes
 ---------------